Hoossayn/StartwarsDemo/process.md

 Typing text into the search bar transitions the user into a `searching state` which leads to either a loaded search results state, empty or error state.

-Seeing that the app requires a lot of state handling, I opted to use the `Model-View-Intent` architecture for the presentation layer of the app.
+Seeing that the app requires a lot of state handling, I opted to use the `Model-View-ViewModel` architecture for the presentation layer of the app.
 This will be discussed in-depth in the section below.

 ## Architecture